yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     *Web Server configuration details*

     The IIS Web Servers will be configured in the Apps Subnet and built on VMs.

-The servers VMs will be deployed in availability sets in the West Central U.S. region.
+    Contoso's use of an Availability Set for the Web farm VMs should be applauded.
+Availability Sets provide protection and resiliency against unplanned and planned downtime.
+We configured the availability set to spread the VMs across **three** fault domains and **five** update domains.
+To minimize disruption, the application will remain in West Central US.
+Availability Zones are not available in all Azure regions, however as they are made available to more regions, Contoso can achieve an even higher level of resiliency by moving to them.

     To help manage the load, the servers will continue to be deployed behind a load balancer.
 A change of the Health Probe on the Load Balancer to use an HTTP health probe rather than a TCP probe is wise.
 The HTTP probe will monitor for HTTP code 200, indicating a healthy web site.
 If anything, other than a 200 is detected (such as the HTTP 500 the customers experienced), then that server will be removed from the rotation until the site is deemed healthy again.